Jud96/stock-market-analysis-real-time/README.md

    2.  using last function from scaletimeDB that get last value based on time/int column **last_in_timescaledb.sql**
    3.  using trigger to update latest_values table when new data inserted in rates table **trigger.sql** it is similar to stream processing
 8. final query is in **final_query.sql** using last function
+9. Explain Analyse in  this notebook on tested data